Damian Duggan: Director of Language Books Ltd and French Tutor

 Final word

 Probably the hardest part of it all will be to decide to take me up on the free taster.
-I can assure you that if you do this, that you
+I can assure you that if you do this, that you will be starting on the most fascinating journey of your life.

 I await your email or your call!

-Damian Duggan January 2020
+Damian Duggan January 2024

-Many of you will know me for my foreign language book provision through LBOL and
+Many of you will know me for my foreign language book provision through LBOL and now Language Books.

 I work directly with the publishers and distributors in France either by email or by phone.
-I have always conducted all communications in French with them all and continue to do so every
+I have always conducted all communications in French with them all and continue to do so every day.

-Last year I returned to a special area of personal expertise: French tutoring.
+A few years ago I returned to a special area of personal expertise: French tutoring.

-French, in which I am fluent, is for me a second language, and this gives me the advantage over the native French speaker: I understand very well the difficulties that someone of English expression
+French, in which I am fluent, is for me a second language, and this gives me the advantage over the native French speaker: I understand very well the difficulties that someone of English expression finds in expressing and understanding the French language and culture.

-I bring to my unique way of teaching French how to overcome the problems which often beset the language learner: pronunciation, expression, gender, verb formation and forms, and – the elephant in the
+I bring to my unique way of teaching French how to overcome the problems which often beset the language learner: pronunciation, expression, gender, verb formation and forms, and – the elephant in the room – shyness.

 I am very effective in enabling the hesitant French learner to manage oral and aural French: I teach from the ear rather than the eye.